esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 ### Run Graphite & Grafana in Docker - quick start

-The following commands will download the latest version of `kamon/grafana_graphite` docker image that contains both Grafana and Graphite, and start them while mounting local directory `./docker-grafana-graphite-master/data` for metrics persistance:
+The following commands will download the latest version of `kamon/grafana_graphite` docker image that contains both Grafana and Graphite, and start them while mounting local directory `./docker-grafana-graphite-master/data` for metrics persistence:

     $ curl -SL https://github.com/kamon-io/docker-grafana-graphite/archive/master.tar.gz | tar -xzf -
     $ make -C docker-grafana-graphite-master up

-Go to http://localhost to view Grafana dashboard that's already set up to use metrics from Graphite.
+Go to http://localhost:80 to view Grafana dashboard that's already set up to use metrics from Graphite.

 ### Add metrics to Grafana dashboard

-We recommend the following metrics as a baseling for tracking your MongooseIM installation.
+We recommend the following metrics as a baseline for tracking your MongooseIM installation.
 For time-based metrics, you can choose to display multiple calculated values for a reporting period - we recommend tracking at least `max`, `median` and `mean`.

 ```